viewar/viewar-cli/README.md

 [pr-welcome]: https://img.shields.io/badge/PRs-welcome-brightgreen.svg

+## About

+ViewAR CLI is a command line tool for managing ViewAR Apps creation and deployment.
+It may be used to initialize a boilerplate Vanilla JavaScript / React project or use one of ViewAR Templates.

 ## Getting Started

 Before installing the developer tools, you'll need to make sure that you have two prerequisites installed: